apache/airflow/docs/apache-airflow/core-concepts/taskflow.rst

 .. versionadded:: 2.0

-If you write most of your DAGs using plain Python code rather than Operators, then the TaskFlow API will make it much easier to author clean DAGs without extra boilerplate, all using the ``@task`` decorator.
+If you write most of your Dags using plain Python code rather than Operators, then the TaskFlow API will make it much easier to author clean Dags without extra boilerplate, all using the ``@task`` decorator.

 TaskFlow takes care of moving inputs and outputs between your Tasks using XComs for you, as well as automatically calculating dependencies - when you call a TaskFlow function in your DAG file, rather than executing it, you will get an object representing the XCom for the result (an ``XComArg``), that you can then use as inputs to downstream tasks or operators.
 For example::